jonas-grgt/bob/README.md

 ### Records

-Bob can work with Records work as normal java classes
+Bob can work with Records and function just as normal java classes

 ```java
 @Buildable